temade91/Netflix--clone-project-/README.md

-# Netflix Clone - CI/CD Pipeline
+# Netflix Clone - Project

 This project demonstrates a **Netflix Clone** application deployed on **Azure Kubernetes Service (AKS)** with a **GitHub Actions CI/CD pipeline**.
 Docker images are built, pushed to DockerHub, and deployed automatically to AKS based on branch (master → production, release → development).